TheJavaScriptShop/angular_stylish_calendar/projects/angular-calendar-ui/README.md

 ## Usage

-Props that are needed to show events and customize calendar are:
+Inputs that are needed to show events and customize calendar are:

 1. Events
-2. dimensions
+2. Dimensions
-3. colors
+3. Colors
-4. fonts
+4. Fonts
-5. icons
+5. Icons

 ### Events:

 Events is an array of objects where each object represents an event that consist of

-- color: background color(string)
+- color: Background color(string)
-- startDate: starting date time of the event(ISO format)
+- startDate: Starting date time of the event(ISO format)
-- endDate: end date time of the event(ISO format)
+- endDate: End date time of the event(ISO format)
 - name: Name of the event(string)
-- htmlDetails: description of the event in the form of html.(string) or details: description of the event(string)
+- htmlDetails/details: htmlDetails- description of the event in the form of html.(string) details- description of the event(string)

-note: each event should contain either `details` or `htmlDetails`
+Note: Each event should contain either `details` or `htmlDetails`

-example:
+Example:

 ```ts
 [